drewcap/music-streaming-project/README.md

 # music-streaming-project
-Fotify: a music streaming library
+Fotify: a music streaming library.
+Created in November 2020.